Alex McGough: Birmingham Stallions (first stint)

 McGough was selected by the Birmingham Stallions of the United States Football League (USFL) with the sixth pick of the first round of the 2022 USFL draft.
 He suffered an ankle injury, and was transferred to the inactive roster on April 22, 2022.
 He was moved back to the active roster on May 6.
 During the 2022 USFL championship game, McGough replaced an injured J'Mar Smith, throwing for seven completions on 10 attempts for 77 yards, and a touchdown, helping the Stallions earn their first USFL championship.

 McGough entered the 2023 season as Smith's backup but was thrust back into the starting role when Smith suffered a season-ending injury in the Stallions' first game.
 He would go on to earn USFL MVP honors and lead the Stallions to their second consecutive USFL championship.

 McGough was released from his contract with the Stallions on July 18, 2023, to sign with an NFL team.

 Green Bay Packers

 On July 19, 2023, McGough signed with the Green Bay Packers.
 He was released on August 29.
 A day later, McGough was signed to the Packers' practice squad.
 He signed a reserve/future contract on January 22, 2024.
 On May 3, it was announced by head coach Matt LaFleur that McGough would transition from quarterback to wide receiver.
 He was released by the Packers with an injury designation on July 19.
 On November 20, the Packers re-signed McGough to the practice squad.

 Birmingham Stallions (second stint)

 On January 23, 2025, McGough re-signed with the Birmingham Stallions of the United Football League (UFL).
 He was placed on injured reserve on April 10, and again on June 2.

+On January 20, 2026, it was reported that McGough retired from professional football.